 https://www.nami.org/help

 The SLM Grief Support Group is for anyone who is mourning the loss of a loved one.
 Our group will help you to understand that there is no "expectation" for grieving.
-Everyone has their own process, their own way, and their own time frame.
+Everyone has their process, their way, and their time frame.
 Working as a group provides the ability to have a safe place to express ourselves.
 This is a private meeting where the members develop a connection and hopefully feel comfortable and at ease with each other as we journey together.

 The SLM Grief Support Group meets at 10:30 a.m. on the second Sunday of each month in the Pastoral Center.

-Please contact Deacon Don Burt at 310-540-0329 ext.
-381 if you have any questions.
+Deacon Don Burt | 310-540-0329 ext.
+381 | [email protected]

 We are women and men, daughters, sisters, parents, grandparents.
 We are people of love and people of hope.
 We have experienced loss and have emerged stronger than we were before.
 We see a deep brokenness in people we meet and long to help them.
 We see the isolation so many feel and want to reach out.
 If you let us, we’d like to be by your side as you journey from where you are now to a new place of forgiveness and peace.